 11. Fundy National Park

 Fundy National Park sits on the Bay of Fundy.
-This means the park not only has 80 square miles of gorgeous parkland, but it also has the fantastic Fundy Coastline, hiking trails, the highest tides in the world and 25 waterfalls!!!!
+This means that Fundy National park New Brunswick not only has 80 square miles of gorgeous parkland, but it also has the fantastic Fundy Coastline, hiking trails, the highest tides in the world and 25 waterfalls!!!!

 When you enter Fundy National Park there are two roads.
 If you head right you will be on the main road which runs through the park and takes you on to St Andrew’s.
 Along this road, there are several stopping points.
 Some are lakes and some are the base points for walks to explore the park.